Understand what your visitors do on your website

 Your website traffic can be divided into first-time visitors and repeat visitors.
 The behavior they exhibit on your website could be quite different because the returning visitors are already familiar with your website.
 Failing to segment your traffic could result in incorrect heatmap findings.
 For example, if you are using a heatmap to identify the gaps in your webpage design, you should exclude the repeat visitors.
 Exposing your heatmap to the right kind of traffic is crucial to its effectiveness.

-The reason you use heatmaps is to let data guide you in understanding the gaps and optimization opportunities on your page.
+You use heatmaps to let data guide you in understanding the gaps and optimization opportunities on your page.
 Stopping a heatmap too early because you think you have identified the trend defeats the entire purpose.
 Using a heatmap is like running a scientific experiment.
 The only thing that you should rely on is comprehensive data.

 Sorry, our deep-dive didn’t help.
 Please try a different search term.